 - Right now, you may still hear some buzzing, though – mosquitoes of the genus Culex are still somewhat active.
 These mosquitoes overwinter as adults, and need a blood meal to get them through the winter.
 Any donors out there?

 - Something invisible, but quite remarkable and important, is going on in our lakes right now.
 As the surface water cools, it approaches the temperature of the deeper water.
 These two water bodies, kept separate since spring by their temperature differences, can now mix in what’s called the fall turnover (seen here in the context of the annual cycle of a temperate lake), which brings oxygen to the depths and nutrients to the shallows.
 Turnover will continue until ice over, when no more oxygen will be available until spring melt.

 - The Orionid meteor shower will peak before dawn (why do these things always seem to peak before dawn?)
-October 22nd, so you might want to plan an early morning viewing party for that day.
-Meteors will come flying out of Orion’s club at a rate of up to 15-20 per hour, but the waning moon may lessen the view.
+October 21st, so you might want to plan an early morning viewing party for that day.
+Meteors will come flying out of Orion’s club at a rate of up to 15-20 per hour, and will be better after the moon sets.
 Look to the southeast or south, depending on time of night.
 The meteors are debris from Halley’s Comet, left behind in its orbit, which crosses Earth’s in October.
-Try on the 21st if the 22nd projects to be cloudy.
+Try on the 20th or the 22nd if the 21st projects to be cloudy.